TargetSolutions/slate/source/index.html.md

 ## POST /labels/{id}

+Change an existing crew scheduler label in the system.

 <span class="post">POST</span> /labels/{id}

-Change an existing crew scheduler label in the system.
-Required fields:
+Required Fields:

 <code>label</code> - the text on the label